REST - /v1/batch

 by setting QUERY_MAXIMUM_RESULTS

-You can use the dry-run option to see which objects would be deleted using your specified filter without deleting any objects yet.
-Depending on the verbosity set, you will either receive the total count of affected objects or a list of the affected IDs.
+You can use the dry-run option to see which objects would be deleted using your specified filter, without deleting any objects yet.
+Depending on the configured verbosity, you will either receive the total count of affected objects, or a list of the affected IDs.

 Method and URL